licarpen/aws-developer/README.md

   * ex: PROD alias points to V1
   * aliases are mutable
   * can do BLUE/GREEN deployment by weighting traffic to different aliases

+* By default, an alias points to a single Lambda function version.
+When the alias is updated to point to a different function version, incoming request traffic in turn instantly points to the updated version.
+This exposes that alias to any potential instabilities introduced by the new version.
+To minimize this impact, you can implement the routing-config parameter of the Lambda alias that allows you to point to two different versions of the Lambda function and dictate what percentage of incoming traffic is sent to each version.
+* For example, you can specify that only 2 percent of incoming traffic is routed to the new version while you analyze its readiness for a production environment, while the remaining 98 percent is routed to the original version.
+As the new version matures, you can gradually update the ratio as necessary until you have determined that the new version is stable.
+You can then update the alias to route all traffic to the new version.
+* You can point an alias to a maximum of two Lambda function versions.
+In addition:

+ * Both versions must have the same IAM execution role.
+ * Both versions must have the same AWS Lambda Function Dead Letter Queues configuration, or no DLQ configuration.
+ * When pointing an alias to more than one version, the alias cannot point to $LATEST.

 ### Lambda Function Dependencies
 * if lambda function depends on external libraries (AWS X-ray SDK, Database Clients, etc), install packages alongside your code and zip it together